 Electrochemical Fluorination (ECF)

-The Simons ECF process was licensed by 3M in 1945; 3M subsequently built an ECF pilot in 1949 and started commercial production in 1951 (3M Company 1999a) In the ECF process, an electric current is passed through a solution of an organic feedstock and liquid anhydrous hydrogen fluoride, which causes the hydrogen atoms to be replaced by fluorine atoms, thereby creating carbon-fluorine bonds (3M Company 1999a; USEPA 2003b; Buck et al. 2011).
+The Simons ECF process was licensed by 3M in 1945; 3M subsequently built an ECF pilot in 1949 and started commercial production in 1951 (3M Company 1999) In the ECF process, an electric current is passed through a solution of an organic feedstock and liquid anhydrous hydrogen fluoride, which causes the hydrogen atoms to be replaced by fluorine atoms, thereby creating carbon-fluorine bonds (3M Company 1999; USEPA 2003; Buck et al. 2011).
 ECF is used to create perfluoroalkane sulfonyl fluorides (PASFs), which are the building blocks for other sulfonyl-based PFAS, as well as perfluoroalkyl carboxylate derivatives.
-These ECF-synthesized PFAS can contain a variable mixture of linear and branched perfluorinated isomers, as well as other homologues, byproducts, and impurities (USEPA 2003b; Buck et al. 2011).
-The variable composition is caused by the process conditions, raw materials, and equipment used by the ECF process (3M Company 1999a; CONCAWE 2016).
-Subsequent processes (for example, hydrolysis, base neutralization) are then used to refine the compounds (USEPA 2003b).
+These ECF-synthesized PFAS can contain a variable mixture of linear and branched perfluorinated isomers, as well as other homologues, byproducts, and impurities (USEPA 2003; Buck et al. 2011).
+The variable composition is caused by the process conditions, raw materials, and equipment used by the ECF process (3M Company 1999; CONCAWE 2016).
+Subsequent processes (for example, hydrolysis, base neutralization) are then used to refine the compounds (USEPA 2003).

-Historically, the ECF process was primarily used to produce POSF-based compounds.
-This includes PFOS, which is often a terminal degradation product of POSF-based compounds.
-ECF was also used to produce perfluorooctanyl derivatives (for example, using perfluorooctane carbonyl fluoride to produce PFOA and its salts, such as APFO).
+Historically, the ECF process was primarily used to produce POSF which was then used to make PFOS-based materials.
+PFOS is often a terminal degradation product of POSF-based compounds.
+ECF was also used to produce perfluorooctane carbonyl fluoride which was then used to produce PFOA and other derivatives (for example, using perfluorooctane carbonyl fluoride to produce PFOA and its salts, such as APFO).
 As part of the phaseout of production of select long-chain PFAS in the United States, 3M has ceased using ECF to make certain long-chain PFAS, such as POSF-based compounds (PFOS and PFHxS) and PFOA (Buck et al. 2011) (Section 2.4.1).
-3M’s phaseout did not include other, shorter chain PASF-based products, such as those based on PBSF (3M Company 2018).
+3M’s phaseout did not include other, shorter chain PFAS-based products, such as those based on PBSF (3M Company 2018).

-Fluorotelomerization involves the reaction of perfluoroethyl iodide (PFEI, CF3CF2-I) with tetrafluoroethylene (TFE, CF2=CF2) to yield a mixture of even-numbered carbon linear perfluoroalkyl iodides (CnF2n+1-I, n= 4, 6, 8, 10, etc.), commonly known as “Telomer A.” Telomer A is then reacted with ethylene to make “Telomer B” (perfluoroalkylethyl iodides (PFEIs), CnF2n+1CH2CH2-I, n= 4, 6, 8, 10, etc.).
+A typical fluorotelomerization process involves the reaction of perfluoroethyl iodide (PFEI, CF3CF2-I) with tetrafluoroethylene (TFE, CF2=CF2) to yield a mixture of even-numbered carbon linear perfluoroalkyl iodides (CnF2n+1-I, n= 4, 6, 8, 10, etc.), commonly known as “Telomer A.” Telomer A is then reacted with ethylene to make “Telomer B” (fluorotelomer iodide, CnF2n+1CH2CH2-I, n= 4, 6, 8, 10, etc.).
 Telomer B is reacted to make fluorotelomer alcohols (FTOHs, CnF2n+1CH2CH2-OH, n= 4, 6, 8,10, etc.) Telomer A, Telomer B, and FTOHs are the basic raw materials used to manufacture fluorotelomer-based surfactant (nonpolymer) and polymer products (Kissa 2001; Rao and Baker 1994).

-As part of the USEPA 2010/2015 Stewardship Program (USEPA 2018a; Section 2.4.3), eight major global fluorotelomer manufacturers phased out production of long-chain (Table 2-2) fluorotelomer-based products that were potential precursors to PFOA and other long-chain perfluorocarboxylic acids (PFCAs).
-Today, the major global fluorotelomer manufacturers are reported to have refined their processes and predominantly manufacture short-chain (C6) fluorotelomer-based products (https://www.americanchemistry.com/ATCS/).
+As part of the USEPA 2010/2015 Stewardship Program (USEPA 2018; Section 2.4.3), eight major global fluoropolymer and fluorotelomer manufacturers phased out production of long-chain fluorotelomer-based products that were potential precursors to PFOA and other long-chain perfluoroalkyl carboxylic acids (PFCAs).
+Today, the major global fluorotelomer manufacturers are reported to have refined their processes and predominantly manufacture short-chain (C6) fluorotelomer-based products (American Chemistry Council 2021).
 Some manufacturers outside of the United States (for example, China, India) have not phased out long-chain PFAS production (Song et al. 2018).